 Our current lifestyle is not sustainable.
 We burn four times the energy and resources per person than the world average and even that is far beyond what the Earth can sustain given our explosive population growth.
 This page addresses what we can do as individuals.
 And yes, we can make a huge difference!

 Download: Energy Choices Slides (16 meg) presented at Friends General Conference 7 July 2018 in Toledo, OH, or the one page summary.

-The book is now availble on Amazon.com (120 page paperback): (Energy Choices)
+The book Left (120 pages for the general community) is now available on Amazon.com (120 page paperback):